-The LED indicator in the keypad blinks to indicate the recorder status.
-It blinks green once per second during a recording and once per minute when the recorder is sleeping.
-The LED blinks red when in an armed state waiting for a trigger.
+The LED indicator blinks green once per second when recording and once per minute when sleeping.
 This light is visible on the front of the recorder even when the security cover is closed.

-- Navigate to Main Menu > Settings > LED Indicator. - 2.
-Choose always or 5 minutes only.
+1. Navigate to Main Menu > Settings > LED Indicator.

+2. Choose always or 5 minutes only.